 This is a fun and easy project that can involve the whole family.

 Why Grow Moss?

-There are many reasons you might want to grow moss:
+There are many reasons you might want to do this:

-♦ Have lots of shade where nothing else will grow?
-Moss grows in shade.
+- Have lots of shade where nothing else will grow?
+This is the perfect environment.

-♦ Moss grows in ground that’s always wet or damp.
+- Moss grows in soil that is always wet or damp.

 How to Grow Moss

 - potato masher or another tool for mashing

 - starter moss (see suggestions below or find it here)

 - To grow moss you need to find some “starter” moss.
 Look around your yard, ask a friend, check local garden centers or even the parking lot where you buy groceries.
 I found a nice clump where I buy my food.
 So I asked the store manager if I could take it and he looked at me like I was nuts.
 He told me I could take all I wanted!
 So I gathered some up and took it home.